 PROJECT N.1.b: In vestigate the effects of wind-induced microturbulence on yellowfin larval survival THEME: Interactions among the environment, the ecosystem. and fisheries GOAL: N. Understanding the interactions among environmental drivers, climate, and fisheries TARGET: N.1.
 Und TARGET: N.1.
-Understanding the effects of short-term environmental fluctuations EXECUTION : Biolo ogy and Ecosystem Program Objectives Estimate the optimal microturbulence and wind speed for the survival of yellowfin larvae and examine any association between yellowfin recruitment and historical wind speeds in the EPO Background Studies have shown that feeding success and survival of marine fish larvae can be influenced by the levels of wind-induced microturbulence in the larval feeding environment Multiple experiments were conducted over 4 years to examine microturbulence effects on yellowfin larval survival, and optimal turbulence estimates for larval survival were converted to optimal wind speeds Estimated optimal wind speeds for larval survival have been examined for correlations with yellowfin recruitment during 1987-2007 Relevance for The wind speed-recruitment analysis is promising for assessing yellowfin management recruitment patterns in relation to larval survival Duration 18 months Work plan and • June-December 2018: Refine analyses of survival and feeding data and finalize status wind speed-recruitment analysis January-December 2019: Complete manuscript and submit to scientific journal External University of Tokyo collaborators Deliverables Presentations for SAC-09 and SAC-10 Publication of results in a scientific journal
+Understanding the effects of short-term environmental fluctuations EXECUTION : Early Life-history Group Objectives Estimate the optimal microturbulence and wind speed for the survival of yellowfin larvae and examine any association between yellowfin recruitment and historical wind speeds in the EPO Background Studies have shown that feeding success and survival of marine fish larvae can be influenced by the levels of wind-induced microturbulence in the larval feeding environment Multiple experiments were conducted over 4 years to examine microturbulence effects on yellowfin larval survival, and optimal turbulence estimates for larval survival were converted to optimal wind speeds Estimated optimal wind speeds for larval survival have been examined for Relevance for correlations with yellowfin recruitment during 1987-2007 The wind speed-recruitment analysis is promising for assessing yellowfin recruitment patterns in relation to larval survival management Duration 18 months Work plan and June-December 2019: Refine analyses of survival and feeding data and finalize status wind speed-recruitment analysis Status January-December 2020: Complete manuscript and submit to scientific journal External University of Tokyo collaborators Offiversity of Tokyo - Descriptions for CAC 00, CAC 10 and CAC 11 Deliverables Presentations for SAC-09, SAC-10 and SAC-11 The second Publication of results in a scientific journal